-precipitation during spring and summer.
-Seneviratne et al. (2012) indicate increases in all precipitation extreme indices for northern Asia and in the 20-year return value of annual maximum daily precipitation for central Asia.
+The model projections presented in AR4 (Section 11.4) indicated strong warming in northern Asia during winter and in central Asia during summer.
+Precipitation was projected to increase throughout the year in northern Asia with largest fractional increase during winter.
+For central Asia, a majority of the CMIP3 models projected decreasing precipitation during spring and summer.
+Seneviratne et al. (2012) indicate increases in all precipitation extreme indices for northern Asia, and in the 20-year return value of annual maximum daily precipitation for central Asia.
 These projections are supported by output from CMIP5 models subject to various RCP scenarios (see Annex I).
 CMIP5 projected temperature increase in Central Asia of comparable magnitude in both JJA and in DJF.
-In North Asia, temperatures rise more in DJF than in JJA, while less annual variation is found over Central Asia and the Tibetan Plateau (Table 14.1, Figures Al.12 to Al.13, Al.52 to Al.55 and Al.56 to Al.57).
+In North Asia, temperatures rise more in DJF than in JJA, while less annual variation is found over Central Asia and the Tibetan Plateau (Table 14.1, Figures AI.12-AI.13, AI.52-AI.55 and AI.56-AI.57).
+The sensitivity of the climate response to enhanced greenhouse gas forcing is high in northwestern China and Mongolia (Xu et al., 2009).

-With an RCM Sato et al. (2007) projected precipitation decreases over northern Mongolia and increases over southern Mongolia in July.
+With a RCM Sato et al. (2007) projected precipitation decreases over northern Mongolia and increases over southern Mongolia in July.
 Soil moisture over Mongolia decreases in July as a result of the combined effect of decreased precipitation and increased potential evaporation due to rising surface temperature.
-In North Asia, all CMIP5 models projects an increase in precipitation in the winter half year, and summer half year precipitation is also projected to increase (Table 14.1; Figures Al.14 to Al.15).
-In Central Asia and the Tibetan Plateau, model agreement is lower on changes both for winter and summer precipitation (Figure 14.24; Table 14.1; Figures Al.54 to Al.55 and Al.58 to Al.59).
-The ability of these CMIP5 models to simulate precipitation over this region varies (Table 14.3).
-The reasonable level of agreement in projections of precipitation to be positive and significantly above the 20-year natural variability (Table 14.2), and therefore suggests that confidence in the sign of the projected change in future precipitation is medium.
+In North Asia, all CMIP5 models projects an increase in precipitation in the winter half year, and summer half year precipitation is also projected to increase (Table 14.1, Figures AI.14-AI.15).
+In Central Asia and the Tibetan Plateau, model agreement is lower on changes both for winter and summer precipitation (Figure 14.24, Table 14.1, and Figures AI.54-AI.55 and AI.58-AI.59).
+The ability of these CMIP5 models to simulate precipitation over this region varies, but as an exact dependence on climate phenomena is not well constrained and therefore presumably weak (Table 14.3).
+The reasonable level of agreement in projections of precipitation to be positive and significantly above the 20 year natural variability (Table 14.2), therefore suggests that confidence in the sign of the projected change in future precipitation is medium.

 In summary, all the areas are projected to warm, a stronger than global mean warming trend is projected for northern Asia during winter.
 For central Asia, warming magnitude is similar between winter and summer.
-Precipitation in northern Asia will very likely increase, whereas the precipitation over central Asia is likely to increase.
+Precipitation in northern Asia will very likely increase, whereas the precipitation trend over central Asia is likely to increase.
 Extreme precipitation events will likely increase in both regions.